HomeDev GuideAPI Reference

 • Remove test users

-Especially all admin accounts used during development need to be deleted before launch.
+Admin accounts used during development must be deleted before launch.

 • Use a service account for scheduled jobs and similar

-It happens that the developer uses his own account instead of creating a separate service account to run scheduled jobs, use a specific service account for tasks like these instead.
+The developer uses his account instead of creating a separate service account to run scheduled jobs, using a specific service account for tasks like these instead.

 • Check that your search result page (SRP) never displays secured content

-• Check that pages in waste basket is not shown / crashes site
+• Check that pages in wastebasket are not shown / crashes site

-If you list content in any way by using GetChildren / FindPagesByCriteria in the background, make sure you filter your list for access rights before displaying them.
-EPiServer controls do this out-of-the-box but if you use custom code to render your lists/menus you will have to solve this problem to avoid any issue.
-Test by sending some content to wastebasket and check that they are handled correctly.
-They should not be visible in menus or in search results for instance.
+If you list content in any way by using GetChildren or FindPagesByCriteria in the background, filter your list for access rights before displaying them.
+EPiServer controls do this, but if you use custom code to render your lists or menus, you must solve this problem to avoid any issues.
+Test by sending some content to wastebasket to ensure it is handled correctly.
+They should not be visible in menus or search results, for instance.

 • Validate user input

-Validate all forms of user input against an allow list (with valid characters) on the server side.
-You can, for example, use a regular expression to check that the string that comes from the users only contain normal characters.
-If you are using user profile pages, double-check that these are validating input correctly since they may targeted.
-If you need country-specific allow lists, store the regular expression as a setting on a multi site.
+Validate forms of user input against an allow list (with valid characters) on the server side.
+You can, for example, use a regular expression to check that the string from the users only contains normal characters.
+If you are using user profile pages, double-check that these validate input correctly because they may be targeted.
+If you need country-specific allow lists, store the regular expression as a setting on a multi-site.

 A few examples of functions that clean up the user input by regex: